Use fabric and Mod Podge to upcycle an old organizing cabinet. This IKEA furniture makeover is really easy – you’ll love this technique!

 To attach the pieces, I applied a layer of Mod Podge to half of the drawer face, pressed the fabric down, and smoothed.
 Then I did the other side.

 Before the MP dried, I also poked a hole where the drawer pulls would go back in later.
 I just used a sharp pair of scissors.

 On the right below, you can see the little bit of fabric that wrapped around the edge.
 These were stubborn – I had to hold them down for about 30 seconds while the MP did it’s work.
 I coated the top of the fabric with two coats of MP.

 For the top, I measure the fabric and cut to size.
-There’s a metal trim, and the fabric stretched over it, so after it dried completely I used an X-Acto knife and trimmed it off.
+There’s a metal trim, and the fabric stretched over it.
+After it dried completely I used an X-Acto knife and trimmed it off.

-I coated the top with Hard Coat Mod Podge, and then sprayed acrylic sealer on it (just one coat) so that it wouldn’t be tacky on the top where I am putting some often-used supplies.
+I coated the top with Hard Coat Mod Podge, and then sprayed acrylic sealer on it (just one coat).
+This is so it wouldn’t be tacky on the top where I am putting some often-used supplies.

 The drawers I labeled with vellum so that the pattern of the fabric wouldn’t be interrupted.
 I just love it.